berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 36: Outside of class

 - Make progress on [L7: Measure and Analyze Sorting Algorithms](https://docs.google.com/document/d/1jZIoUnnZqPYIHW-0dE1Vz-c21flle_659W7DFURkCxw).
 Chipping away at this regularly will make it doable.
-- Do homework for the final project.
+- Do homework for the final project and - Begin work on final project, submitting and by completing all assigned homework from [FP1:Initial Planning and Preliminary Video Script](https://docs.google.com/document/d/19AV9PxfdqBvBxsBTA1kcftHv5ptQS8bL_skejQpDZhE/edit?usp=sharing)

 ## Day 35: Monday,  April 20, 2026